Book cover

 x1 = (-b + sqrt(delta)) / (2*a);

-Note that a new variable delta was created and initialized with part of a larger expression.
-As a result, this expression, after the refactoring, became shorter and easier to understand.
+In this refactoring, a new variable delta was created and initialized with part of the larger expression.
+As a result, the expression, after the refactoring, became shorter and easier to understand.

-Remove Flag is a refactoring that suggests using commands like break or return, instead of control variables (or flags).
+Remove Flag is a refactoring that recommends using statements like break or return, instead of control variables (or flags).
 Here’s a code example:

 boolean search(int x, int[]a) {